tailcallhq/tailcallhq.github.io/docs/config-generation.md

   }
   ```

-  By leveraging field names to derive type names, the schema becomes more intuitive and aligned with the data it represents, enhancing overall readability and understanding.
+  By leveraging field names to derive type names, the schema becomes more intuitive and aligned with the data it represents, making it easier to understand and maintain.

+  **Additional Considerations:**

+  - **Priority Handling:** Types directly associated with root operations are given higher priority during inference.
+For example, if `T2` were associated with a root query or mutation type, it might have a higher priority for inference compared to other types.

+  - **Pluralization Rules:** The inferred type names are converted to singular form to align with typical GraphQL naming conventions.
+For instance, a type derived from a plural field name like `comments` would be singularized to `Comment`.

 ## Recommended Configuration Parameters